AmadeusITGroup/GraphDash/README.md

 -   `theme`: change css theme (default is dark)
 -   `keep`: the proportion of common words kept for autocompletion
 -   `logfile`: change default log file of the webapp
--   `raw`: when loading, look for all graphs and ignore txt metadata
+-   `raw`: when loading, look for all graphs and ignore metadata
 -   `verbose`: a boolean indicating verbosity when loading application
 -   `debug`: debug mode (enable Grunt livereload, enable Flask debug mode)
 -   `headless`: headless mode (only search is available, no page is rendered)